 The Occupational Safety and Health Administration reports that ten percent of construction workers are injured on the job each year.

 Most wrongful death accidents and construction site injuries are attributed to malfunctioning equipment.
 Cranes are the major cause of serious injuries and work related fatalities.
 Construction site workers in New York City, Manhattan, Brooklyn, Queens, and The Bronx work with 1000’s of cranes on a daily basis that cause serious injuries.

 What are the main causes of crane accidents at construction sites?

 If you have suffered a crane injury in a worksite accident, contact an experienced lawyer in New York City that you can trust to fight your case and help you get the compensation you deserve.
-The attorneys at the Law Offices of Jay S. Knispel have litigated multi-million dollar catastrophic injury cases.
+The attorneys at the Law Offices of Jay S. Knispel Personal Injury Lawyers have litigated multi-million dollar catastrophic injury cases.
 Attorney Knispel’s verdicts have been published numerous times in the New York Jury Verdict Reporter and New York Law Journal.
 Jay is currently serving as trial counsel to some of the most respected law firms in New York City.
-Contact their office 24/7 at 212.564.2800.

 If you need legal assistance, contact a New York City construction accident attorney at Law Offices of Jay S. Knispel Personal Injury Lawyers at your nearest location to schedule a free consultation.